5-cube: Projection

+It is also possible to project penteracts into three-dimensional space, similarly to projecting a cube into two-dimensional space.

 Symmetry

 The 5-cube has Coxeter group symmetry B5, abstract structure $C_{2}\wr S_{5}$, order 3840, containing 25 hyperplanes of reflection.
 The Schläfli symbol for the 5-cube, {4,3,3,3}, matches the Coxeter notation symmetry [4,3,3,3].

 Prisms

 All hypercubes have lower symmetry forms constructed as prisms.
 The 5-cube has 7 prismatic forms from the lowest 5-orthotope, { }5, and upwards as orthogonal edges are constrained to be of equal length.
 The vertices in a prism are equal to the product of the vertices in the elements.
 The edges of a prism can be partitioned into the number of edges in an element times the number of vertices in all the other elements.

 Related polytopes

 The 5-cube is 5th in a series of hypercube:

 The regular skew polyhedron {4,5| 4} can be realized within the 5-cube, with its 32 vertices, 80 edges, and 40 square faces, and the other 40 square faces of the 5-cube become square holes.

 This polytope is one of 31 uniform 5-polytopes generated from the regular 5-cube or 5-orthoplex.